The following risk applies to all the above mentioned Funds:

 Concentrated portfolio: The Fund invests in a relatively small number of individual holdings.
 This may mean the value of the Fund may fluctuate more widely than more broadly invested funds.

-Currency exchange: Changes in the relative values of different currencies may adversely affect the
+Currency exchange: Changes in the relative values of different currencies may adversely affect the value of investments and any related income.

-(Global Franchise Fund, Global Quality Equity Income Fund)
+(Global Quality Equity Income Fund)